reframejs/reframe/docs/usage-manual.md

 DOM-static pages are considerably more performant as the browser doesn't have to load nor render the page's React components.

 And HTML-static pages are more performant as the HTML is rendered only once at build-time instead of being re-rendered on every request.

+If all pages are HTML-static,
+then all HTMLs are rendered at build-time, no server code is required, and the app can be deployed to a static website host such as [GitHub Pages](https://pages.github.com/) or Netlify.

 Also,
 keep in mind that interative views are inherently and considerably more complex than static views.